 Of course, people prefer different types of praise and recognition, just as people differ in their communication preferences, the type of work they do, how they do it, with whom they do it, the level of autonomy, etc. People are different!

-If Anshul prefers not to be called out in a staff meeting, praise her privately or maybe in an email if Anshul would appreciate that more.
+If Anshul prefers not to be called out in a staff meeting, praise her privately or maybe in an email if they would appreciate that more.
 Try a handwritten note.

 We use Everything DiSC Management as part of our Unleash Your Leadership Potential leadership development program to help leaders understand the four personality/social styles and how each style differs in their communication, work, and motivation preferences.
 Insight into another’s style enables you to tailor your approach to that particular person.

-If you are looking for creative ideas for rewarding employees, check out Bob Nelson’s 1501 Ways to Reward Employees.
+If you are looking for creative ideas for rewarding individuals, check out Bob Nelson’s 1501 Ways to Reward Employees.

-Don’t let excuses or a lack of imagination keep you from recognizing and motivating your employees.
+Don’t let excuses or a lack of imagination keep you from recognizing and motivating your team.
 You won't regret it.